 When you sign up for the Play Submission Helper (your monthly fee is a measly $5.99, or $1.50 per week), you’ll get immediate access to the Masterlist of Playwriting Opportunities.

-This Masterlist contains over 400 highly organized play submission opportunities around the country, along with their submission guidelines and any other details you need to send them your script.
+This Masterlist contains over 400 highly organized play submission opportunities around the country, seeking submissions RIGHT NOW, along with their submission guidelines and any other details you need to send them your script.